 The requirements and benefits for a surviving ex-spouse are similar to those provided to surviving spouses (see our article on survivors benefits in general).

-To collect Social Security after you ex-spouse dies, your ex-spouse had to have been collecting SSDI or Social Security retirement benefits at the time of death or been entitled to collect benefits.
-Also, you must be unmarried (with some exceptions--see below), and:
+First, to collect Social Security survivors benefits after your ex-spouse dies, your ex-spouse had to have been collecting SSDI or Social Security retirement benefits at the time of their death.

 Below are the different payment categories for surviving ex-spouse benefits:

-If, as a surviving ex-spouse, you receive benefits based on your ex-spouse's earnings record by meeting either the age or age and disability requirement, the benefit you receive will have no effect on the amount that other survivors will receive.
-In other words, it doesn't count toward the maximum family benefit.
+If, as a surviving ex-spouse, you receive benefits based on your ex-spouse's earnings record because you're 60 or older (or disabled and 50 or older), your survivors benefit will have no effect on the amount that other survivors will receive.
+In other words, it doesn't count toward the maximum family benefit amount.

-If you are receiving a surviving ex-spouse benefit based on the fact that you are caring for a child under 16 years old who is receiving SSDI benefits from you deceased ex-spouse, the amount you receive will count towards the total family limit.
-(The percentage you receive may decrease the percentage that other survivors receive in SSDI benefits.)
+But it's different if you're receiving a surviving ex-spouse benefit based on the fact that you are caring for a child under 16 years old who is also receiving Social Security benefits on your deceased ex-spouse's record.
+In that case, the amount of survivors benefits you receive will count towards the total family limit.
+(This means that the percentage you receive might decrease the percentage of benefits that the children can receive.)